Where to stay in Budapest – The best areas and hotels

 However, I still remember my first time there when I asked myself where to stay in Budapest.
 And what hotel to choose.

-This is not a small city.
+This is not a small capital.
 It was originally an area made of two cities, Buda (western side of the Danube) and Pest (river’s opposite bank), that now it is worldwide known as Budapest.